Answer:

 • Has income, gains or losses treated as if effectively connected with the conduct of a U.S. trade or business, or

-• Doesn't engage in a trade or business in the United States but has U.S. source income, and the withholding of tax at source under Chapter 3 of the Internal Revenue Code didn't fully satisfy its tax liability.
+• Doesn't engage in a trade or business in the United States but has income from U.S. source, and the withholding of tax at source under Chapter 3 of the Internal Revenue Code didn't fully satisfy its tax liability.

 • Was, or had a branch that was, a qualified derivatives dealer.